 - Gear Up.
 Have a look at the mule trip website, read the pamphlet, and make sure you have all the gear you need for your trip.
 Remember the altitude change and the concurrent temperature differences.
 While temperatures in summer may be balmy on the rim, you can end up in 100 degrees plus heat at the canyon floor.
 The floppy wide-brimmed hat they recommend is a necessity, as is sunscreen.
 So is drinking water to keep hydrated.
 Layering is also a wise idea.
 Try your clothing on to judge comfort before you pack for your trip.

 - Memorialize Your Trip.
 The outfitters allow you to bring one camera or a small video camera or binoculars.
 Make sure the camera you bring is easy to use, is tried and true and has a strap so you can affix it to your body.

 Grand Canyon Mule Trip Reservations

 Reservations are accepted up to 13 months in advance.
-During peak times and on holidays, reservations may be more difficult to obtain.
-For those who have all their gear in order and like living dangerously, there is a wait-list maintained at the registration desk in Bright Angel Lodge.
+During peak times and on holidays, reservations may be more difficult to obtain.There is also a wait-list maintained at the registration desk in Bright Angel Lodge.
 They do have cancellations and you may just find yourself riding with only a few hours notice.
+However, reservations are ideal.

 Mule rides from the South Rim can be reserved through Xanterra Parks & Resorts.
 Call, fax, or write to Xanterra Parks & Resorts, 14001 E. Illiff, Ste.
 600, Aurora, CO 80014, or visit www.grandcanyonlodges.com.
 For waiting list information, call or contact the Bright Angel Lodge transportation desk inside the park.